How Jose Mourinho became ‘The Special One’

 Jose Mourinho's famous quote?

-at Chelsea in 2004 after leading Porto to an unexpected Champions League
+- Jose Mourinho's most famous quote is "I'm a special one," which he famously uttered upon arriving at Chelsea in 2004 after leading Porto to an unexpected Champions League triumph.

 Why is Jose